AbdelhamidElKrem/Odoo-17-on-Debian-12-with-ISPConfig-and-Nginx-on-AWS-EC2/README.md

 ```
 sudo apt update && sudo apt upgrade
 ```
-Disk Space Confirmation: A message will appear indicating the additional disk space required for the update.
+1.**Disk Space Confirmation:** A message will appear indicating the additional disk space required for the update.
 Confirm to proceed by typing `Y`

 <a name="step-4-install-ispconfig-with-nginx-web-server"></a>
 ## Step 4: Install ISPConfig with Nginx Web Server